 In the case of any queries, you can write to us at firstname.lastname@example.org we will get back to you ASAP.

-Hope! you would have enjoyed this post about the Fragmentation problem and its types.
+Hope! you would have enjoyed this post about What is fragmentation & What the types of fragmentation are.

 Have a great time!
 Sayonara!